-- Bill 209, An Act respecting Ville de Saint-Tite (Order of reference given on 4 December 2019). - Bill 216, An Act to amend the Act respecting the establishment of a special taxation scheme for the Corporation de gestion du port de Baie-Comeau (Order of reference given on 21 October 2020).
+- Bill 67, An act to establish a new development regime for the flood zones of lakes and watercourses, to temporarily grant municipalities powers enabling them to respond to certain needs and to amend various provisions (Order of reference given on 5 November 2020). - Bill 209, An Act respecting Ville de Saint-Tite (Order of reference given on 4 December 2019). - Bill 214, An Act respecting Ville de Sutton (Order of reference given on 12 November 2020). - Bill 215, An Act respecting Municipalité de Nominingue (Order of reference given on 12 November 2020). - Bill 216, An Act to amend the Act respecting the establishment of a special taxation scheme for the Corporation de gestion du port de Baie-Comeau (Order of reference given on 21 October 2020). - Bill 218, An Act respecting Municipalité des Îles-de-la-Madeleine (Order of reference given on 12 November 2020).
 Order in compliance with the Standing Orders Surveillance of public bodies and accountability:

-- Hearing the Commission municipale du Québec.
+Hearing the Commission municipale du Québec.